 MODIS Products in AWIPS: Basic-level VISIT teletraining lesson that describes the MODerate-resolution Imaging Spectroradiometer (MODIS) imagery and products.
 A variety of MODIS examples will demonstrate the unique operational utility of these new satellite products, which will help forecasters prepare for new satellite channels and products coming in the GOES-R era.

-SHyMet for Forecasters: The forecaster track of the SHyMet course covers satellite imagery interpretation, including feature identification, water vapor channels, and what to expect on GOES-R. There is a session on remote sensing data for operational hydrology as well as one relating to aviation hazards.
+SHyMet for Forecasters: The forecaster track of the SHyMet course covers satellite imagery interpretation, including feature identification, water vapor channels, and what to expect with the GOES-R Series.
+There is a session on remote sensing data for operational hydrology as well as one relating to aviation hazards.
 Other topics include an understanding of the Dvorak method in tropical cyclone analysis and the utility of cloud composites in forecasting.

 SHyMet: Satellite Foundational Course for GOES-R/16: This National Weather Service (NWS) Satellite Foundation Course for GOES-R/16 contains 37 short training modules to bring forecasters, the scientific community, and others up-to-date on the capabilities of the GOES-R/GOES-16 satellite.